AnthonyRodriguez0506/AnthonyRodriguez0506/README.md

 <h2 align="center">Hi 👋!
-My name is Anthony Rodríguez, and I'm a Full Stack Developer from DR 🏝️</h2>
+I'm Anthony Rodríguez, a Junior Full Stack Developer from the Dominican Republic 🏝️</h2>

 ###

-<h3 align="center">I am 19 years old.
-I was born in the Dominican Republic.
-I am a passionate Junior Full Stack Developer with a solid foundation in various web technologies. <br><br>From an early age, I have been immersed in the world of technology, graphic design and web development.
-I love creating solutions, making eye-catching designs and above all, learning new things!</h3>
+<h3 align="center">I’m 19 years old, and from a young age, I’ve developed a strong passion for technology and web application development.
+I have a solid foundation in various software development technologies, focusing on creating user-friendly solutions, visually appealing designs, and, above all, innovative ones.

+I’m constantly learning and staying updated with the latest tech trends, always striving to improve my skills and deliver high-quality work.</h3>

 ###